acorazza/WP-Custom-Functions-Plugin/README.md

 ## Why?

 It's better to use a plugin rather than a theme's `functions.php`.
-Theme files get updated with new versions.
+Theme files get overwritten with new versions when installing updates.

 ## What about Child Themes?

-This is simpler than using a child theme if you don't need custom CSS.
+A custom plugin is simpler than using a child theme if you don't need custom CSS.